EricLendvai/Harbour_Samples/README.md

 Codeblocks | Codeblocks<br>Searching multi-dimension arrays
 LocalTables | Creating dbf tables and indexes files<br>Creating VFP compatible tables and multi tag indexes<br>Use of multiple workareas
 ClientAPI | Calling external APIs.
 To be used with Dev Containers only for now.
+WebSite | Basic Hello World (Hello Harbour) website.
+To be used with Dev Containers only for now.

 ## Developing with Dev Containers
 Run and debug your code in Linux while editing your code in your host OS, like Windows/Mac.
 All your code remain in your local file system and is mounted in the docker container.